The Lake Erie College Honors Program Trip to Pittsburgh, PARequirements

 Honors Program students at LeMont restaurant in Pittsburgh, PA.

-Honors Program students riding the Duquesne Incline century-old cable car from LeMont, Mt.
+Riding the Dusquense Incline; a century-old cable car from LeMont, Mt.
 Washington